jaanga/moon/rover-256p/readme.md

 * Location map in the menu
 	* With 'click and go there' feature
 * Create a slide show that zooms to different locations
+* Add the Earth and Sun as spheres in the distance
+* Create printable STL scale models

+* Look for signs of water or lave flow
+* Look for signs of earthquakes

 ## Issues